 It's highly flexible, so you can set your own timetable and study at your own pace.
 You can get started right away with a small deposit, and pay the rest with an interest-free payment plan.

 Plus, you’ll be supported throughout your studies by your professional AAT tutor and our excellent student support team.

 That’s why our AAT pass rate is a brilliant 95%.

-The Advanced Diploma in Accounting (AQ2016 Syllabus) is worth 53 UCAS credits.
-It sits on the Qualifications and Credit Framework at Level 3, or Level 6 in the Scottish system.
+The Advanced Diploma in Accounting (AQ2016 Syllabus) sits on the Qualifications and Credit Framework at Level 3, or Level 6 in the Scottish system.